Ottoman Empire: Social-political-religious structure

 The Janissaries had been recruited from Christians and other minorities; their abolition enabled the emergence of a Turkish elite to control the Ottoman Empire.
-The problem was that the Turkish element was very poorly educated, lacking higher schools of any sort, and locked into the Turkish language that used the Arabic alphabet that inhibited wider learning.
 A large number of ethnic and religious minorities were tolerated in their own separate segregated domains called millets.
 They were primarily Greek, Armenian, or Jewish.
 In each locality, they governed themselves, spoke their own language, ran their own schools, cultural and religious institutions, and paid somewhat higher taxes.
 They had no power outside the millet.
 The Imperial government protected them and prevented major violent clashes between ethnic groups.
-However, the millets showed very little loyalty to the Empire.

 Ethnic nationalism, based on distinctive religion and language, provided a centripetal force that eventually destroyed the Ottoman Empire.
 In addition, Muslim ethnic groups, which were not part of the millet system, especially the Arabs and the Kurds, were outside the Turkish culture and developed their own separate nationalism.
 The British sponsored Arab nationalism in the First World War, promising an independent Arab state in return for Arab support.
 Most Arabs supported the Sultan, but those near Mecca believed in and supported the British promise.

 At the local level, power was held beyond the control of the Sultan by the ayans or local notables.
 The ayan collected taxes, formed local armies to compete with other notables, took a reactionary attitude toward political or economic change, and often defied policies handed down by the Sultan.

-The economic system made little progress.
-Printing was forbidden until the 18th century, for fear of defiling the secret documents of Islam.
-The millets, however, were allowed their own presses, using Greek, Hebrew, Armenian and other languages that greatly facilitated nationalism.
-The religious prohibition on charging interest foreclosed most of the entrepreneurial skills among Muslims, although it did flourish among the Jews and Christians.

-After the 18th century, the Ottoman Empire was clearly shrinking, as Russia put on heavy pressure and expanded to its south; Egypt became effectively independent in 1805, and the British later took it over, along with Cyprus.
+After the 18th century, the Ottoman Empire was shrinking, as Russia put on heavy pressure and expanded to its south; Egypt became effectively independent in 1805, and the British later took it over, along with Cyprus.
 Greece became independent, and Serbia and other Balkan areas became highly restive as the force of nationalism pushed against imperialism.
 The French took over Algeria and Tunisia.
 The Europeans all thought that the empire was a sick man in rapid decline.
 Only the Germans seemed helpful, and their support led to the Ottoman Empire joining the central powers in 1915, with the result that they came out as one of the heaviest losers of the First World War in 1918.